esalman/autolabeller/README.md

 # Autolabeller

-This tool can automatically generate anatomical and functional labels of spatial maps of brain activity.
+This tool can automatically generate anatomical and functional labels of spatial maps of brain activity, and a reordered functional network connectivity matrix.

 ## Prerequisites